RL in XChannnel

 Figure 1: A temporal view of agent-environment interaction.
 Agent learns about the quality of action At taken time ’t’ in the next time step based on the type (positive or negative) and the quantum of reward obtained (Rt+1).
 Source: Sutton and Barto (2nd ed).

-The goal of an RL agent, is to solve the MDP by finding the optimal policy, i.e., finding the sequence of action it can take, to maximize the cumulative future reward.
-In cases where we don’t know the transition probability function or reward function, we go for model-free RL.
+The goal of an RL agent is to find the optimal policy, i.e., finding the sequence of action it can take, to maximize the cumulative future reward.
+In cases where we don’t know the transition probability function or the reward function, we go for model-free RL.

 RL problems have been studied extensively in the last few decades and multiple approaches exist for solving them.
 Two of the popular approaches for model-free RL are: